 - Reduce to a low boil and boil covered for 20 minutes.

-- Once the sauce is done, puree with an emulsion blender until smooth.
+- Once the sauce is done, puree with an immersion blender until smooth.

 - At this point you can jar the finished sauce and then seal using normal canning methods, or place in your refrigerator and use within two weeks.